What are your options?

 So you’ve made the decision that you would like to work within heavy construction.
 But it can be overwhelming knowing that there are a few different options out there for you to now explore.
 NMT Crane Hire help break down the different options available, to ensure you can make an informed decision on fulfilling the right career path within the crane industry.

-Crane OperatorThere’s a lot more to this job title than what it suggests.
-As a crane operator, you are responsible for carrying out four main components, which consist of, equipment maintenance, equipment set-up and dismantle job and risk assessment, and lifting.
+There is a lot more to this job title than what it suggests.
+As a crane operator, you are responsible for carrying out four main components, which consists of equipment maintenance, equipment set-up & dismantle, risk assessment, and lifting.

 Crane inspection is a serious responsibility to protect you and the safety of others within the worksite.
 As your role as a crane inspector, you have the responsibility of having the final word and approve of the last checks before giving the go-ahead.
 Other aspects of the job role consist of, detecting any signs of damage, defects or risk factors that could put workers in danger.
 Other responsibilities include visual and operational inspection of booms, gears, drums, sheaves, blocks, hooks, rigging, hydraulics as well as testing, interpretation of test results, and record keeping.
 In order to be an efficient crane inspector, you must have good sight and hearing and be free from any physical impairments as this could affect the ability to inspect in a safe way.

 A buyers role or purchasing agent within the crane industry consists of the responsibility of the purchase of appropriate equipment for the job, whilst maximising productivity, ensuring good quality and complying with all safety regulations.
 Other duties within this job role consist of supervising the transport, storage and maintenance of all obtained equipment.
 The responsibility of a team is to provide excellent service in terms of the purchase of the products and services.